-- In contrast, you may not claim unused passive activity credits upon disposition of your entire interest in the activity.
+- In contrast, you may not claim unused passive activity credits merely because you disposed of your entire interest in the activity.
 However, you may elect to increase the basis of the credit property in an amount equal to the portion of the unused credit that previously reduced the basis of the credit property.

 Use Form 8582 (PDF), Passive Activity Loss Limitations, to summarize income and losses from passive activities and to compute the deductible losses.
 Use Form 8582-CR (PDF), Passive Activity Credit Limitations, to summarize the credits from passive activities and to compute the allowed passive activity credit.
-You may also use 8582-CR to make an election to increase the basis of credit property when you dispose of the property.
+You may also use Form 8582-CR to make an election to increase the basis of credit property when you dispose of the property.

 Page Last Reviewed or Updated: May 01, 2017